(Also known as Patellar Tendonitis, Patellar Tendinopathy, Patellar Tendinitis, Jumper’s Knee)

 Signs and symptoms of patellar tendonitis

 Patients with this condition typically experience pain that develops gradually over time and is localised to the front of the knee just below the knee cap (i.e. the patellar tendon).
-In less severe cases, patients may only experience an ache or stiffness with rest (i.e. often at night or upon waking in the morning) following activities requiring strong or repetitive contraction of the quadriceps muscle.
-These activities typically include running (particularly up or down hills or stairs, or with rapid changes of direction), jumping, hopping, squatting, kicking or climbing stairs.
-The pain associated with this condition may also warm up with activity in the initial stages of the condition.
+In less severe cases, patients may only experience an ache or stiffness with rest (i.e. often at night or upon waking in the morning) following activities requiring forceful, repetitive or prolonged contraction of the quadriceps muscle.
+These activities typically include running (particularly up or down hills or stairs, or with rapid changes of direction), jumping, hopping, squatting or lunging.

 Diagnosis of patellar tendonitis

 A thorough subjective and objective examination from a physiotherapist is usually sufficient to diagnose patellar tendonitis.
 Occasionally, an Ultrasound investigation may be required to assist with diagnosis and assess the severity of the condition.
 Further investigations, such as an X-ray or MRI may sometimes be indicated, usually to rule out other conditions.

 Prognosis of patellar tendonitis

-Most patients with this condition heal well with appropriate physiotherapy and return to normal function in a number of weeks.
+Most patients who suffer from patellar tendonitis heal well with appropriate physiotherapy and load management, and return to normal function in a number of weeks.
 Occasionally, rehabilitation can take significantly longer and may take many months in those who have had their condition for a long period of time.
-Early physiotherapy treatment is vital to hasten recovery in all patients with this condition.
+Early appropriate physiotherapy rehabilitation and treatment is vital to hasten recovery in all patients with this condition.